worker-one/tablettop_bot/README.md

-## Telegram Bot Template
+## Tablettop Telegram Bot

-This is a simple template for creating a Telegram bot using Python.
-It uses the `pyTelegramBotAPI` library for interaction with Telegram's API and SQLAlchemy for database interactions.
-The bot logs messages, saves user details, and can be deployed using Docker.
+A Telegram bot for Tablettop application.
+The project uses the `pyTelegramBotAPI` library for interaction with Telegram's API and SQLAlchemy for database interactions.

 ## Structure

-The project is structured as follows:
+The project is structured in `src/tablettop_bot/` as following:

-`main.py` - The main file that defines and runs the bot.
+`main.py` - The main file that connects (creates and initializes if neede) to database, defines and runs the bot.

-`core/` - The module that contains services for the bot's applications.
+`core/` - The module that contains core services for the bot's applications.

 `conf/config.yaml` - The base configuration for the bot: name, version, timezone, applications enabled, database settings, etc.